themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 ![](/images/nlp-aug-sentmixup.png){.img-center}

 ## 8. Generative Methods
-These line of work tries to generate additional training data while preserving the class label.
+This line of work tries to generate additional training data while preserving the class label.

 - **Conditional Pre-trained Language Models**
 This technique was proposed by [Kumar et al.](https://arxiv.org/abs/2003.02245) in their paper which uses transformers models to expand the training data.
 The problem formulation is as follows: